ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <details><summary>Example Rule:</summary>
 <p>
-The example Get User Profile rule will invoke the Get User Profile workflow if the artifact type is one of the following:
+The example Get User Profile rule invokes the Get User Profile workflow if the artifact type is one of the following:

 * Email Recipient
 * Email Sender